REGISTRATION

 VALLEY SURF POLICIES

 In our efforts to enhance the experience for all members of Valley Surf community (coaches, players and parents), we believe it is important to have a clear set of expectations and a shared understanding for each of these key members of our community.
-Please see our Codes of Conduct for coaches, players, and parents.
+Please see our Codes of Conduct in our handbook.

-Please see Valley Surf’s Communication Protocol and expectations.
+Please see Valley Surf’s Communication Protocol and expectations in our Surf Handbook

-If an issue has not been responded to and discussed with the parent or player making the inquiry within a week, the requestor should complete the club communication Escalation Form which can be found on Valley Surf’s website under the Communication Protocol.
+If an issue has not been responded to and discussed with the parent or player making the inquiry within a week, the requestor should complete the club communication Escalation Form which can be found on Valley Surf’s website at Surf Escalation Form

 SOCIAL MEDIA